awsdocs/aws-transfer-user-guide/doc_source/API_UserDetails.md

 Required: No

  ** UserName **   <a name="TransferFamily-Type-UserDetails-UserName"></a>
-A unique string that identifies a user account associated with a server\.
+A unique string that identifies a Transfer Family user associated with a server\.
 Type: String
 Length Constraints: Minimum length of 3\.
 Maximum length of 100\.
 Pattern: `^[\w][\w@.-]{2,99}$`